saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/pre-run-executables.md

 An example of configuring a Sauce Labs virtual machine with a pre-run executable is editing the host file in the virtual machine, so when the driver tries to access a particular domain, like google.com, it will be redirected to a new IP address, for example 162.222.75.243 ([saucelabs.com](http://saucelabs.com/)).
 As with other `prerun` configurations, the basic steps are:

 1. Write a script with the URL redirect to the new IP address.
-1. Upload the script to a publicly accessible location, like GitHub or App Storage.
+1. Upload the script to a publicly accessible location, like GitHub or [File Storage](/dev/api/storage).
 1. Set the [`prerun` capability](/dev/test-configuration-options#pre-run-executables) in your test script to load the script as host file in the Sauce Labs virtual machine.

 ### Host File Script